 I interviewed Dr. Bredesen for a podcast a year ago, and I’m excited to bring you more information about his program and his new book.
 If you have a loved one with Alzheimer’s—or who is just starting to get forgetful—The End of Alzheimer’s is a fantastic resource.

-1. What’s wrong with the conventional approach to Alzheimer’s disease?
+1. What’s Wrong with the Conventional Approach to Alzheimer’s Disease?

-The conventional approach to Alzheimer’s disease does not address the actual cause—the contributors to this complex chronic illness, which may be dozens and vary from person to person—and attempts to improve symptoms with a monotherapy, a single drug.
 This is something like trying to patch 36 holes in your roof by putting a patch over one hole and finding that water is still coming through the other 35 holes.
 In addition, the conventional approach is a one-size-fits-all approach, when a personalized, precision approach is needed, based on the different critical targets for each person.

 Finally, the conventional approach is often backward—the surprise is that the very amyloid that is associated with Alzheimer’s disease is a protective response to insults such as microbes and toxins.
 Therefore, any attempt to remove the amyloid should be preceded by the removal of the insult(s) that are inducing this protective response.